Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and

-Torsional Alfv\'{e}n waves are a sub-type of axisymmetric Alfv\'{e}n waves in cylindrical flux tubes.
+Torsional Alfv\'{e}n waves are a subtype of axisymmetric Alfv\'{e}n waves in cylindrical flux tubes.
 They are nearly incompressible, the restoring force is the magnetic tension, and their direction of polarization is perpendicular to the magnetic field lines.
-This kind of waves produce axisymmetric perturbations in the perpendicular components of velocity and magnetic field.
-Furthermore, unlike Alfv\'{e}n waves with other azimuthal symmetries, torsional Alfv\'{e}n waves do not couple with magneto-acoustic waves when the magnetic field is straight \citep{Goossens11}.
+This type of waves produces axisymmetric perturbations in the perpendicular components of the velocity and magnetic field.
+Furthermore, unlike Alfv\'{e}n waves with other azimuthal symmetries, torsional Alfv\'{e}n waves do not couple with magnetoacoustic waves when the magnetic field is straight \citep{Goossens11}.
 Torsional Alfv\'{e}n waves have been reported in bright points \citep{Jess09} and in a coronal active region structure \citep{Kohutova20}.
-Torsional motions found in the chromosphere and transition region by \citet{DePontieu12,DePontieu14} can also be interpreted as torsional Alfv\'en waves. \citet{Aschwanden20} interpreted oscillations in the magnetic energy during solar flares as torsional Alfv\' {e}n waves.
-This kind of waves has also been reported in the solar wind during the interaction between coronal mass ejections \citep{Raghav18}.
+The torsional motions found in the chromosphere and transition region by \citet{DePontieu12,DePontieu14} can also be interpreted as torsional Alfv\'en waves. \citet{Aschwanden20} interpreted oscillations in the magnetic energy during solar flares as torsional Alfv\' {e}n waves.
+This type of waves has also been reported in the solar wind during the interaction between coronal mass ejections \citep{Raghav18}.

-In coronal loops, closed magnetic structures with two footpoints anchored at the solar photosphere, there is no report of such waves.
-Nonetheless, torsional Alfv\'{e}n waves can be excited at their footpoints through vortex/twisting plasma motions in the solar photosphere \citep[see, e.g.,][]{Fedun11,Shelyag11,Shelyag12,Wedmeyer12,Mumford15,Srivastava17b}.
+In coronal loops, which are closed magnetic structures with two footpoints anchored in the solar photosphere, there is no report of such waves.
+Nonetheless, torsional Alfv\'{e}n waves can be excited at their footpoints through vortex or twisting plasma motions in the solar photosphere \citep[see, e.g.,][]{Fedun11,Shelyag11,Shelyag12,Wedmeyer12,Mumford15,Srivastava17b}.
 Recently, \citet{Soler21} have investigated the propagation of torsional Alfv\'{e}n waves from the photosphere to a coronal loop.
-As the waves reach the coronal loop, they can resonate with standing modes of the loop and drive global torsional oscillations \citep[see also][]{Hollweg84,Hollweg84b}. \citet{Soler21} found that large amounts of energy can be transmitted at coronal heights despite the chromospheric filtering.
-Particularly, they find that the energy flux is channeled mostly through the fundamental standing torsional mode of the loop.
+As the waves reach the coronal loop, they can resonate with standing modes of the loop and drive global torsional oscillations \citep[see also][]{Hollweg84,Hollweg84b}. \citet{Soler21} found that a large amount of energy can be transmitted at coronal heights despite the chromospheric filtering.
+Particularly, they reported that the energy flux is channeled mostly through the fundamental standing torsional mode of the loop.